 Dear our wonderful patients and parents,

-We are happy to announce that we will re-open starting June 1st, 2020 per Santa Clara County Board of Supervisors and our Public Health Officer.
+We are happy to announce that we re-opened starting June 1st, 2020 per Santa Clara County Board of Supervisors and our Public Health Officer.
 Thank you so much for your support and understanding during this difficult time.

 Please note that as a result of COVID-19, we have updated some of our daily procedures.
 You'll still receive the same great service from our dedicated team, however to ensure the safety of all our patients we've implemented some changes mentioned in the previous message that you will find below.